-COMMENTS or REMARKS: You MAY ATTACH or ENCLOSE Payments in your parcels.
+You MAY ATTACH or ENCLOSE Payments in your parcels.

 All monies are serviced through the White Cross servicing location.
-Please itemize your contributions on the "White Cross Group Contribution Form (USA)" and, if possible, send it in the turnaround envelope you received with your previous contributions.
+Please itemize your contributions on the "White Cross Group Contribution Form (USA)."

+FOR OFFICE USE ONLY

+WC received

-FOR OFFICE USE ONLY WC received boxes / parcels of White Cross items on
+boxes / parcels of White Cross items on

-Hearing Aid Donation
+APPENDIX 11: Hearing Aid Donation

-Mbingo hospital is set up to assist hearing-impaired persons with hearing aids.
+Mbingo Hospital is set up to assist hearing-impaired persons with hearing aids.
 This service is quite new and still in its infancy stage.
 Donations of new and used hearing aids and new batteries are accepted and appreciated through White Cross.

-At present, as of 2017, the hearing clinic at Mbingo can program and adjust only the following types of hearing aids:
+At present, as of 2023, the hearing department at Mbingo can program and adjust only the following types of hearing aids:

-All Siemens Reflex BTE (behind the ear):
+All Siemens Reflex BTE (behind the ear): Siemens Reflex M

-Siemens Reflex M Siemens Reflex DP Siemens Reflex SP
+Siemens Reflex DP Siemens Reflex SP